hungryram/konjayshropshire/content/quotes-by-konjay/_index.md

 [[quotes]]
 quotes = "The Holy Grail is not out there; it's inside you."
 [[quotes]]
-quotes = "Your response to the event; it's more important than the event."
+quotes = "Your response to the event is more important than the actual event."
 [[quotes]]
 quotes = "It is  more important to know everything successful people don't do;  than knowing everything they do."
 [[quotes]]